-2.5 Stormwater Run-off Control
+2.4 Stormwater Run-off Control

-The final grading of the BAP cover system will establish uniform slopes of approximately 3 percent on the portion of the cap overlying CCR, and maximum slope lengths of approximately 370 feet.
-Surface drainage of the portion of the cap covering CCR will generally consist of sheet flow or shallow concentrated flow along stormwater diversion berms that will convey run-off to reinforced stormwater let-down structures.
-Both cover system alternatives will allow for lateral drainage of infiltration off the capped area to prevent saturation of the vegetative layer and/or ponding on the cover system.
-The geosynthetic cover system includes a drainage layer above the impermeable capping system that is designed to collect infiltration from the vegetative layer and control discharge to the limits of the cover system, which also prevents saturation of the vegetative layer and/or ponding on the cover system.
-The slope of the existing perimeter embankment slopes varies from approximately 3:1 to 4:1 (horizontal: vertical).
-Slope stabilization material (Geocell, fabric-formed channel armor or approved equivalent) will be placed within the cross-section of the stormwater let-down structures that convey run-off from the limits of the capped area to the areas surrounding the BAPs.
-A conceptual run-off control plan that includes estimated peak discharges based on the 25-year/24-hour storm event (8.1 inches) for the capped area is presented in Appendix D. Typical construction details for the geocomposite drainage layer, surface water conveyance structures are provided on Figures 6, 7, 8 and 9 and Technical Specifications for the geocomposite drainage layer and slope erosion control are provided in Appendix A.
+Surface drainage of the cap covering CCR will generally consist of sheet flow or shallow concentrated flow along stormwater diversion berms that will convey run-off to reinforced stormwater let-down structures.
+The cover system will allow for lateral drainage of infiltration off the capped area to prevent saturation of the vegetative layer and/or ponding on the cover system.

+The slope of the exterior face of the existing perimeter earthen embankment is approximately 3H:1V and the slope of the exterior lower tier sloped face of the cap is approximately 4H:1V.
+Stormwater let-down structures will be constructed at intervals on these steeply sloped faces to convey run-off from the limits of the capped area away from the landfill.
+Slope stabilization material (Geocells, fabric-formed channel armor or approved equivalent) will be placed across the cross-section of the stormwater let-down structures to control erosion in these areas.

+A surface water control plan for the AX Landfill is shown on Figure 5.
+A conceptual run-off control plan that includes estimated peak discharges based on the 25-year/24-hour storm event (8.16 inches) for the capped area is presented in Appendix D. Typical construction details for the stormwater let-down structures and related appurtenances are provided on Figures 6 and 7.
+Technical Specifications for the stormwater let-down structures and related appurtenances are included in Appendix A.

-2.6 CCR Inventory and Area to Be Capped
+2.5 CCR Inventory and Area to Be Capped